 Hey Zariah!
 Tell us a little bit about yourself.

 Hello all, my name is Zariah Dally!
 I’m 16 and I am a videographer and published writer, and I specialize in all forms of photography.
 I’ve been traveling around the U.S for 7 years with my nomadic family and I am currently living in Reno, NV, the biggest little city in the world!

 Wow, you are absolutely impressive!
 So, how is your daily life at the moment different than an average 16-year-olds?

-I was 10 years old when my family started traveling, and I have very faint memories of what it was like before this crazy adventure began, and my siblings know is tiny hotel shampoos, one backpack of toys, and 10-hour long road trip naps very well.
+I was 10 years old when my family started traveling and I have very faint memories of what it was like before this crazy adventure began.
+My siblings know tiny hotel shampoos, one backpack of toys, and 10-hour long road trip naps very well.

-Since we never settle in place for too long, my school life is different than most.
-I was taught to be self-dependent and self-taught, and in saying so I’m homeschooled and have a bit of accelerated learning.
-So instead of studying physics and Newton’s Laws of Motion, I’m studying videography and business marketing.
+Since we never settle in a place for too long, my school life is different than most.
+I was taught to be self-dependent and self-taught and, in saying so, I’m homeschooled and have a bit of accelerated learning.
+Instead of studying physics and Newton’s Laws of Motion, I’m studying videography and business marketing.
 Since I have an exceptional amount of time on my hands, I also study and tutor others in music.

 My family consists of my mom, dad, 2 younger sisters, and 1 younger brother.